11 Great Subreddits For Making Money

 While the tasks here won't make you rich (although that very much depends on your definition of rich), they're a great way to put some pretty decent extra cash in your pocket each month.

-- From what we have seen, with the right mindset, some time spent digging through posts, and an open mind, you could probably make a few grand a year working an extra few hours a week.
+- From what we have seen, with the right mindset, only your time spent digging through posts, and an open mind, you could probably make a few grand a year working an extra few hours a week.
 That’s a nice holiday or two paid for.

 - One thing to note is that it takes time and you'll need realistic goals.
 BeerMoney is the subreddit for side income, and it won’t pay for your mortgage.

-- With that said, the opportunities are there if you're willing to put in a bit of work searching through posts and comments.
+- With that said, the money making opportunities are there if you're willing to put in a bit of work searching through posts and comments.

 Top Tip: Searching by “top” and then by “this month” is a great way to see what is working best right now.
 That goes for all of these subs we’re mentioning here.